What is Epilepsy?

 Anyone at any age can develop epilepsy.
 Epilepsy affects people of all ages, races and ethnic backgrounds.
 The condition can develop at any time of life, however, it is most likely to begin in early childhood or old age.
 Epilepsy is one of the most common neurological disorders in children.
 More than 2% of the today’s population is affected by epilepsy–this adds up to more than 3 million Americans living with epilepsy.
 Epilepsy is the 3rd most common neurological disorder, only behind Alzheimer’s disease and stroke.
 It is equal in prevalence to Cerebral Palsy, Multiple Sclerosis and Parkinson’s disease combined.

 It is important to remember that epilepsy is not contagious and it does not cause mental illness.
 It is what you have, not what you are.
 Most people with epilepsy have normal intelligence and some have superior intelligence.
 Epilepsy is a medical disorder that only affects the person during the few moments when they are having a seizure.
-People who have epilepsy are just like everybody else–some short, some tall; some shy, some outgoing; some athletic, some not so good at sports; and so on.
+People who have epilepsy are just like everybody else.
 Everyone has different strengths and weaknesses.
-Epilepsy is only one part of a person’s life, it should not stand in the way of achievement or success or living life like everyone else!
+Epilepsy is only one part of a person’s life, it should not stand in the way of achievement, success or living life like everyone else!

 How is epilepsy treated?